Levinin/GPT-CLI-tool/README.md

   -o TOKENS, --tokens TOKENS
                         Max tokens for the generated reply.
   -f FILE, --file FILE  A file containing a prompt.
+  -b, --background      Use prompt history to supplement the interaction.
 ```

 All options except --file and --prompt have defaults, so it is possible to run as follows: